basic4gl-guy/jump-buggy/Documentation/Racetrack/Racetrack.md

 ![Curve properties](images/curveproperties.jpg)

-Try clicking the buttons to see how the track adapts to the updated curve.
+Try clicking the buttons in the **Shape** section to see how the track adapts to the updated curve.

 For finer control you can set the values via the slider or key them in.
 You will need to explicitly rebuild the mesh model by clicking the "Update" button in this case.